 We ask you to be patient during the complaint investigation and resolution.
-Because of the office's complaint caseload, the thoroughness with which we conduct our investigations and the statutory, or legal, steps we must take, resolution of your complaint may take as long as several months or longer.
+Due to the HLO complaint caseload, the thoroughness with which we conduct our investigations and the statutory, or legal, steps we must take, resolution of your complaint may take as long as several months or longer.
 However, we make every effort to resolve complaints as quickly as possible.

 If a complaint is filed against you

-If a complaint is filed against an HLO licensee, you can learn about the process online.
+If a complaint is filed against an HLO licensee, you can learn more about the process.